bazelbuild/starlark/spec.md

 set([1, 2]) ^ set([2, 3])  # set([1, 3])
 set([1, 2]) ^ set([3, 4])  # set([1, 2, 3, 4])
 ```

+In each of the above operations, the elements of the resulting set retain their
+order from the two operand sets, with all elements that were drawn from the
+left-hand side ordered before any element that was only present in the
+right-hand side.

 The corresponding augmented assignments, `|=`, `&=`, `-=`, and `^=`, modify the
 left-hand set in place.